symfony-cmf/symfony-cmf-docs/tutorials/installing-cmf-core.rst

 Additional configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Because most CMF components use the DynamicRouter from the RoutingExtraBundle, which by default is
+Because most CMF components use the DynamicRouter from the RoutingBundle, which by default is
 not loaded, you will need to enable it as follows:

 .. configuration-block::